emdash/irpn/doc/style.md

 ### Aside: "Arrow East vs Arrow West"

-What I don't like about this style is that the separator arrows between constraints and arguments appear on the line *below* the thing apply to:
+What I don't like about this style is that the separators appear on the line *below* the thing apply to.
 Consider a definition like:

 ```
 foo : Num a => Maybe a -> a